cgaldan/my-ls/README.md

     ./myls [FLAGS]...
 [FILENAMES]...
     ```
 # ToDo list to not fail

-# FOR ME (optional details)
-- Check symbolik link target files
+- Fix link to directory file to print contents when in argument
+- Fix clean function. -R flag does not work with argument files starting with `/`

+# Optional Details
-- Check path when parsed as an argument to be colored correctly
+- Check path when parsed as an argument to be colored correctly (based on the filetype not the parent filetype)
 - Check punctuations